introlab/ros_for_ios/README.md

     - ... the one you need ...

 You can use the script message_gen.sh to generate the messages framework you need.
+This script uses the genmsg and gencpp packages in order to generate the header files.
 For example,
 `sh message_gen.sh -f path_to_nav_msgs path_to_std_msgs path_to_geometry_msgs`
 will build nav_msgs.framework which depends of std_msgs and geometry_msgs (it's also